New Edition!

 LLC vs. C-Corp vs. S-Corp: The most important business decision you'll make

-It's time to upgrade your legal structure -- but how?
-LLC or Corporation? is the only book that explains each of these business structures, how they differ, and how each will affect your bottom line.
+It's time to upgrade your legal structure—but how?
+LLC or Corporation? is the best book for understanding each of these business structures, how they differ, and how each will affect your bottom line.
 Make the right decision with thorough information on:

 • the basics of business entities